Super fan Hall of Famer Canaan Sandy returns home after another stroke

 His mom said he has been a fighter and now that he is home, his focus has shifted.

-In two weeks, Sandy will go back to the cardiologist for a checkup.
+In two weeks, Canaan Sandy will go back to the cardiologist for a checkup.